Turner syndrome

 Living with Turner syndrome

-Someone with Turner syndrome will need regular medical check-ups to make sure they stay healthy.
-Different people will have their own needs for health care.
+You should have regular medical check-ups to make sure you stay healthy.
+Different people will have different health needs.
 Some health care teams may include hearing or eye specialists or occupational therapists.

 What are the complications of Turner syndrome?

-Turner syndrome increases the risk of some other health issues such as:
+Turner syndrome can increase the risk of other health issues such as:

 - type 2 diabetes